 Opinion Essay Outline

-This is the most common essay outline that teachers will ask you to write.
-They want an introduction with a thesis, 2 body paragraphs, and a conclusion that restates your thesis.
+Writing an opinion essay outline is the most common essay outline that teachers will ask you to write.
+They want an introduction with a thesis, 2-3 body paragraphs, and a conclusion that restates your thesis.
 Simple, right?

-No so fast!
+No tso fast!
 The internal workings of an effective introduction can be a bit complex, but we’ve made it easy for you.

 How will you generate interest in your topic?
 How will you grab the reader’s attention?
 Here are 6 easy ways to do it.